 Our hope is that through the creation of a new worldwide geography competition, students in Australia and New Zealand will further their knowledge of geography in an enjoyable way, and make friends with like-minded students from around their national and their world.

-From a management standpoint, The International Geography Bee’s Australia and New Zealand Division is organized by International Academic Competitions.
-IAC also oversees the International History Bee and Bowl and the International History Olympiad, which the IGB World Championships are held in conjunction with at the World Championships level.
+From a management standpoint, the International Geography Bee’s Australia and New Zealand Division is organized by International Academic Competitions.
+IAC also oversees the International History Bee and Bowl and the International History Olympiad, which the IGB World Championships are held in conjunction with.

 Please contact us at email@example.com for all questions.
 Thanks, and we look forward to your participation in the International Geography Bee!